 JBL Environmental Services Ltd. has over 25 years’ experience in conducting fish inventories and stream classification.
 JBL also has developed mitigation and compensation plans for various projects throughout British Columbia.
 In BC, fisheries protection falls under federal, provincial and municipal legislation.
 JBL has provided fisheries permitting service on a large range of projects in the forestry, mining, hydro and transportation sectors.
-In conjunction with our permitting services, JBL has conducted Riparian Area Regulation (RAR) assessments, developed environmental management plans, and conducted environmental monitoring programs and fish salvages.
+In conjunction with our permitting services, JBL has conducted Riparian Areas Protection Regulation (RAPR) assessments, developed environmental management plans, and conducted environmental monitoring programs and fish salvages.

 – Conducted a 1:20,000 fish and fish habitat inventory of Deroche Creek watershed.
 As part of completing the stream habitat assessment, JBL also assessed the impacts from erosion and slope instability as a result of existing and proposed logging roads.
 For: Leq’á: Mel First Nation and Western Canada Timber Products, near Mission, BC, 2016.